skial/resolve/README.md

 ##### Abstract Support

 > Abstracts are compile time only types, with many features which can result in complex usage.
-Pairing them with macros make this more difficult. 🐲
+Pairing them with macros make this more difficult. 🔥🐲

-To access Abstract features like `@:to`, `@:from`, `@:op(_)` etc, the meta filter needs to match the respective metadata for that feature.
+To access Abstract features like `@:to`, `@:from`, `@:op(_)` etc, the metadata filter needs to match the respective metadata for that feature.

-Some of these features are `static` implementations.
-An Abstract *instance* passed to a `Resolve` type with a matching meta `EReg` will be changed to the *static* representation and in doing so, dropping the instance reference.

 ### Types API